abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 ---

+A footnote will be created at the very bottom of this page, which you can visit clicking the note attached to the sentence.

 ### 14. Definitions {#defns}
 Some Markdown processors allow you to create definition lists of terms and their corresponding definitions as follows.
 ```